 - Lobbied against changes in Title I funds allocation that would have distributed funds based on the socioeconomic level of the neighborhood in which a school was located, and not on the actual population of the school.
 Minadeo, Colfax, Linden and Reizenstein would have been deprived of any such funding based on that funding formula.

 - Supported the creation of the Colfax Spanish Academy and expansion to K-8.

 - Successfully worked to reduce the density of the Beechwood Commons development project.

 - Organized and supported the CAN IT program, which contributed to a cleaner business district.

 - Helped to orchestrate the design and implementation of the mural located in the Starbucks parking lot on lower Murray Avenue.

 - 2005: Instrumental in reinstating the Bach, Beethoven and Brunch Sunday morning concerts in Mellon Park.

 - Organized and supported the Squirrel Hill Litter Patrol, a grassroots effort by community residents to eradicate litter from the business district and residential streets.

 - Instrumental in creating the Squirrel Hill Skate Park on Hobart Street

-If you would like to become a member and volunteer for committee work, join us for special events, or would like to contact us for any other reason, we welcome you to do so!
+If you would like to become a member, volunteer for committee work, join us for special events, or contact us for any other reason, we welcome you to do so!
 We will be in touch!